 In the event of a health, safety, or criminal emergency, dial 9-1-1.

 It is also advised to know the location and contact number of your country’s embassy in the event that your travel documents are lost.

 The Ecocity World Summit addresses the way humanity builds its home — its cities, towns and villages.
 The aim is to unite people through a new way of living on the planet that provides the best possible cities while enhancing, not destroying, the biosphere.

-Keep up to date with Conference News & Alerts.
+Keep up to date with Summit News & Alerts.
 Sign Up